ltroller/trends_n_charts/README.md

 ## Trends'n'Charts

-Tiny demo project for application process
+Tiny demo project for application process using Reactstrap, ReactD3 & Twitter API

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).